Master of Arts (MA) in Marriage and Family Therapy

 In addition to the Fall and Spring semesters, courses in the MA in Marriage and Family Therapy program are also offered during three summer sessions and a January session.
 Full-time students can expect to complete the program in about three years.

-U.S. News and World Reports lists Marriage and Family Therapist among the “Best Social Service Jobs for 2016” and The U.S. Bureau of Labor Statistics (BLS) reports that employment of Marriage and Family Therapists is expected to grow much faster than the average for all occupations in coming years.
-We invite you to explore our webpage to learn more about this exciting field and the comprehensive preparation Hofstra students receive.
+U.S. News & World Report lists Marriage and Family Therapist #4 among the "Best Social Service Jobs for 2018."
+The U.S. Bureau of Labor Statistics (BLS) estimates a 23% increase in employment of Marriage and Family Therapists from 2016-2026 – much faster than the national average for all occupations in the coming years.
+O*Net lists employment for Marriage and Family Therapists as having a Bright Outlook.